zafatar/bd/index.md

 				<b>June 2019</b> - I will be the Keynote Speaker at <a href="https://www.cosmostat.org/events/workshop-on-computational-intelligence-in-remote-sensing-and-astrophysics" target="_blank">the Workshop on Computational Intelligence in Remote Sensing and Astrophysics</a>, Crete, Greece, July 2019.
 The talk will be on "Scalable Processing of Big Data in Earth Observation".
 			</li>
 			<li class="list-group-item text-justify">
-				<b>May 2019</b> - I'm a Guest Editor of the special issue on "Recent Advances in Geoscience and Remote Sensing: Technologies, Standards and Applications" of the IEEE Geoscience and Remote Sensing Letters.</a>.
+				<b>May 2019</b> - I'm a Guest Editor of the special issue on "Recent Advances in Geoscience and Remote Sensing: Technologies, Standards and Applications" of the IEEE Geoscience and Remote Sensing Letters.
 			</li>
 			<li class="list-group-item text-justify">
 				<b>March 2019</b> - I'm a Guest Editor of the two special issues within the MPDI Remote Sensing journal, which are "<a href="https://www.mdpi.com/journal/remotesensing/special_issues/Data_Mining_Hyperspectral" target="_blank">Deep Learning and Data Mining for Hyperspectral Imagery</a>" and "<a href="https://www.mdpi.com/journal/remotesensing/special_issues/BigData_UrbanMapping" target="_blank">Big Data in Remote Sensing for Urban Mapping</a>".